KingsleyIbe/zuri-main-documentation/README.md

 ## Customize notifications, themes, messages, and media preferences
-The preference session gives lots of control.
+The preference session gives you lots of control.
 Here you will be able to select what color you would want.
 Whether light or dark backgrounds.
 You will also get the ability to pick any type of theme you want.

 Also, you can customize your messages and media.
-You will be able to select your messages outlook; whether clean or compact.
-You can also select the way your name will be displayed whether your full name or just your display name.
-You have additional options regarding how you want your messages to be displayed, if you want 24hrs clock to be displayed or how you want color swatches to be displayed.
-You can choose the skin tone of the emojis you want.
-You have in-line media link options i.e how you want images to be downloaded, linking websites also.
-You also have the option of bringing emails into Zuri chat with a Get a forwarding address button.
+You will be able to select your messages outlook; either clean or compact.

 ### Notifications Preferences
 1. Navigate to the Home page